Mickey Ion: Lacrosse career

 Ion was primarily a defensive player in the 'cover point' and three 'defense' positions with a decent knack for goals-scoring—an unusual occurrence back in those days.
 He played with Toronto Tecumsehs in 1909 and came out west with the team in its Minto Cup challenge.
 He then moved west in 1911 when the Vancouver Lacrosse Club team in the professional BCLA league signed him.
 He played three seasons with Vancouver but then signed with the New Westminster Salmonbellies for the 1914 season.
 He would return to Vancouver for the 1915 season.
 Ion played one more season of professional field lacrosse in British Columbia with Vancouver in 1919.
 He then became the chief referee in the professional league for the 1921 season.

 Jail sentence

-Mickey Ion was handed a 10 days jail sentence on October 30, 1909 in front of Judge Winchester in Toronto, for kicking fellow lacrosse player George Kalls in the face during a lacrosse game between the Tecumsehs and the Torontos on Civic Holiday (August 2) 1909.
+Ion was handed a 10-day jail sentence on October 30, 1909, in front of Judge Winchester in Toronto, for kicking fellow lacrosse player George Kalls in the face during a lacrosse game between the Tecumsehs and the Torontos on Civic Holiday (August 2) 1909.
 Toronto Tecumseh captain Charles Querrie, along with a big group of other lacrosse men, attended the court when Ion was handed his verdict.